mancyyu/mancyyu.github.io/_pages/about.md

 # Recent News
 * Sept.
 25, 2019.
 A paper was submitted to ICLR 2020.
+* July 30, Our paper "Generative Adversarial Exploration for Reinforcement Learning" was accepted by DAI2019, work was done when I was undergraduate.
+* July 30, Our paper "Automatic Proofreading in Chinese: Detect and Correct Spelling Errors in Character-level with Deep Neural" was accepted by NLPCC2020 (CCF-C), work was done when I was undergraduate.
 * May.
 26, 2019.
 Become a finalist and win the TOP6 of Sports Analytics Challenge sponsored by PSG. [[Link]](https://www.agorize.com/en/challenges/xpsg/pages/brief)[[News]](https://www.agorize.com/en/challenges/xpsg/pages/finale?lang=en)
 * Apr.
 4, 2019.
 Win the TOP5 of the Liver Cancer Imaging AI Diagnosis. [[Link]](https://www.datafountain.cn/competitions/335)[[News]](https://mp.weixin.qq.com/s/yA_M4u71RLKoFKuKd9Jqiw)
 * Mar.
 23, 2019.
 Win the TOP10 of the SCADA Data Missing Repair Competition. [[Link]](https://www.datafountain.cn/competitions/333)[[News]](https://mp.weixin.qq.com/s/FKtJ-W3h8u5Rwikpym1Ibw)